-1. Introduction
+1 Introduction

 Recent research on understanding the behavior of insect colonies from a distributed computing perspective has mainly focused on questions like "How long does it take a large collection of ants to locate a food source?"
-[1, 2] or "How do the computational capabilities of a single ant within this collection affect the time until the food source is found?"
-[3, 4, 5, 6].
+[1,2] or "How do the computational capabilities of a single ant within this collection affect the time until the food source is found?"
+[3-5].

 In this paper, we take a computability point of view and, instead of focusing on large numbers of agents and on the time required to find a food source, analyze the minimum number of agents that is required to locate a food source within (expected) finite time.
-More precisely, we show that the minimally required number of agents crucially depends on the model assumptions, e.g., whether the environment is synchronous or asynchronous.
+More precisely, we show that the minimally required number of agents crucially depends on the model assumptions, i.e., whether each agent is controlled by a finite automaton (FA) or a pushdown automaton (PDA), whether it has access to random bits or not, and whether the environment is synchronous or asynchronous.3 For most combinations of the aforementioned characteristics, we establish lower and upper bounds on the number of agents required to locate the food.
+Our bounds are tight in most cases.
+We essentially present two different families of algorithms - rectangle/spiral and geometric searches - which are inspired by results of Emek et al. [1].
+The main contributions of this paper, however, are the lower bounds for two deterministic FA- and one deterministic PDA-agent presented in sections 4.1 and 5.1, respectively.
+Table 1 at the end of the paper gives a complete picture of our findings.